neelsmith/GedCom.jl/docs/src/index.md

 > "A GEDCOM transmission represents a database in the form of a sequential stream of related records.
 A record is represented as a sequence of tagged, variable-length lines, arranged in a hierarchy."

 You can use the `gedRecords` function to parse a file in GEDCOM format into a sequence of `GEDRecord` objects.
-In this example, `f` is a file with more than 49,000 GEDCOM records.
+In this example, `f` is a file with more than 49,000 GEDCOM "records" documenting the genealogy of U.S. Presidents.

 ```@example home